egoodhall/vault-secrets-engine-nats/README.md

 # mount's operator private key.
 vault write nats/accounts/SYS nkey=$(nk -gen account)

 # Get an account's JWT and public key.
-This is used for
+This can be used
+# to back an account JWT service
 vault read nats/accounts/SYS

 # Generate user credentials for the specified account.
 The credentials